deathbybandaid/piholeparser/RecentRunLogs/TopLevelScripts/25-Processing-Internal-Whitelists.md

 ____________________________________
 #
 ### Checking For Script Whitelist File.
 * Script Whitelist File not there, not removing.
-Mon Jul 27 00:20:25 UTC 2020
+Tue Jul 28 00:20:24 UTC 2020
 ### Pulling Domains From Individual Lists.
 1 In Backupbitlockerrecoverykey
 1 In BildDE